Last reviewed by Robert Prime — May 2026

 - Time it 6-8 weeks before launch so reviews are ready to post on launch day.

-- Follow up — gentle reminders to downloaders lift the review rate from the typical 40-60% higher still.
+- Follow up — gentle reminders to downloaders can lift the review rate further.

 - Combine with your own team — run BookSirens alongside your own ARC list for launch-day volume from two sources.